csariyildiz/csariyildiz.github.io/_posts/2023/02/2023-02-04-importing-enron-mail-dataset-to-mongodb.md

 NLP applications can vary according to purpose and use.
 Its important to note that usage of MongoDB here is a design choice we are making.
 It is not an only option here but we use it to speed up the process and have a easy accessible version of data.

+Within the scope of this article we will get the dataset as a csv file, import it to a MongoDB database, parse it using Python email module and save the result as a seperate csv file.

+I also share the parsed data here on Kaggle.

 ## 1. Getting The Dataset

 Its possible to find different versions of Enron dataset on the internet.